 Focus 3 – Currently unposted positions created and/or vacant within the last three years.

 When will Phase III start and how long will it take to be completed?Human Resources started working with the external consultant in January 2023.
 The consultants met with various University Executives to assess current challenges affecting attraction and retention of employees related to compensation.
 The resulting compensation study includes reviewing about 1,600 jobs and creating a new salary structure.
-Our intention remains to have Phase III completed for consideration in the FY24 budget planning process, and in accordance with the above focus priorities.
+Phase III is slated for completion over a two-year time span beginning in FY24.

-Will the completed Compensation study result in new pay grade structures?Yes, there will be a new salary structure that will reflect current market data.
+Will the completed Compensation study result in new pay grade structures?Yes, once there new structure is approved, there will be a new salary structure that will reflect current market data.

 Will HR pause on making job changes during Phase III?HR will continue to process hires through Taleo.
 During this time, reorganizations and reclassifications will not be reviewed until further notice.

-Was there communication sent to employees about changes as a result of Phase I and Phase II?Only impacted employees in Phase I and Phase II received letters from their Divisions regarding the changes made to their jobs.
+Was there communication sent to employees about changes as a result of Phase I, Phase II, and Phase III?Only impacted employees in Phase I, Phase II, and Phase III received letters from their Divisions regarding the changes made to their jobs.

-As a result of Phase I and Phase II, salary compressions were created between employees and supervisors; when will those issues be addressed?HR continues to address compression issues where funding is available.
-The remainder of these will be reviewed in Phase III.
+As a result of Phase I, Phase II, and Phase III salary compressions were created between employees and supervisors; when will those issues be addressed?HR, in collaboration with Vice Presidents, will work on addressing compression issues as appropriate.

 Is employee performance considered when these jobs are reviewed?This compensation study does not take into consideration employee's performance.
 These reviews focus on market analysis of the job and duties.
 The external consultants will review the compensable factors of the job, not how well the job is performed.